softcite/software-mentions/README.md

 Note that the maximum sequence length is normally 1,500 tokens, except for BERT architectures, which have a limit of 512 for the input sequence length.
 Tokens beyond 1,500 or 512 are truncated and ignored.

-For this reason, BERT architectures are in practice difficult to exploit for our use case due to the our input sequence length, which correspond to a complete paragraph to annotate.
+For this reason, BERT architectures are in practice difficult to exploit for our use case due to the the input sequence length, which correspond to a complete paragraph to annotate.
 The software attributes can be distributed in more than one sentence, and some key elements introducting a software mention can be spread in the whole paragraph.
 The number of tokens in a paragraph frequently go beyond 512, which also degrades the above reported metrics for these models.

 ### Runtimes